2026 · 05 · 02 · Sat

 Why it matters

-Strong adoption suggests developer tools can deliver measurable productivity gains.
-It also implies process changes: code review, testing, and standards need to keep pace.
-Buyers can use this as a benchmark when setting rollout goals.
-It strengthens the case for investing in training and guardrails, not just licenses.
+Strong adoption suggests measurable productivity gains.
+Review, testing, and standards need to keep pace—invest in training and guardrails, not just licenses.

 Claude Code guide emphasizes repo-wide, end-to-end help